top of page

 Dear Friends,

-God bless you and keep praying!
-Fr.
+God bless, Fr.
 Andy

 Understanding the Mass